Verlander vanquished: Astros lose lead, Dodgers force Game 7

 Justin Verlander held the possibility of a lifetime in his big, right paw.

-Totally in control, nursing a narrow lead, a most elusive World Series win getting closer and closer with each pitch.
+Totally in control, nursing a narrow lead, a most elusive World Series win for the Houston Astros and himself getting closer and closer with each toss.

 And just like that, it was all gone.

+"I thought I did a pretty good job pitching," he said later, "but baseball will get you."

-In a result that's become way too familiar for the All-Star ace, Verlander let the chance slip away.
-The Los Angeles Dodgers rallied past Verlander and the Houston Astros 3-1 Tuesday night, forcing a Game 7.
+In a result that's become way too familiar for the All-Star ace, Verlander let this chance slip away.
+The Los Angeles Dodgers rallied past Verlander and the Astros 3-1 Tuesday night, forcing a Game 7.

 Verlander had been unbeatable since being traded from Detroit to Houston on Aug.
 31, winning nine straight decisions.